segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 Segment's integration with DV360 enables Segment customers to sync audiences created in Engage with DV360 to enable centralized audience management and improved retargeting.

 > warning ""
-> **Important**: You must meet certain implementation criteria to use the DV360 integration:
+> You must meet certain implementation criteria to use the DV360 integration:
 > - For web traffic, you must have a client-side `analytics.js` source.
 > - For mobile app traffic, you must have a mobile source.